 Debt consolidation loans can be a huge help.
 They can simplify your outstanding balances, lower your interest rate, and allow you to easily plan for a debt-free future.
 But these loans do not come without risks.
 It is crucial to do your research and ensure a debt consolidation loan is the right move for your unique financial situation.
-Citi offers personal installment loans to Citi customers with a Citibank deposit account open for the last 12 months in good standing.
-If you think you could benefit from a debt consolidation loan and are a current Citibank customer, apply for a personal loan today.
+Citi offers personal loans to both existing Citi customers and new Citi customers that meet specific eligibility criteria, including an established credit and income history along with additional factors determined by Citi.
+If you think you could benefit from a Citi Personal Loan, apply online today.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.